Back to blog

 What works well: Agent Frank can operate in full autopilot, handling everything from lead sourcing to reply classification.
 The co-pilot mode lets you review and approve emails before sending, providing a middle ground between manual and autonomous.
 Multilingual support covers 20+ languages, useful for international outbound.

-Where it falls short: The $599/month starting price puts Salesforge out of reach for most small teams.
+Where it falls short: The premium starting price puts Salesforge out of reach for most small teams.
 The AI occasionally produces generic copy that feels AI-generated.
 Full autopilot mode requires significant trust and monitoring in the early weeks.

 Best for: Teams with budget who want to push the boundary of AI-automated outbound.
 For a broader look at AI-driven outbound, see our best AI SDR tools guide.